Ladme/gorder/README.md

 Run time of the analyses performed in the Validation section by various programs:
 ![Bar chart showing the run time of various programs.](validation/cgorder_benchmark.png)

-*Benchmarks were conducted on Debian 12 with with an 8-core Intel Core i7-10700 CPU.
+*Benchmarks were conducted on Debian 12 with with an 8-core Intel Core i7-10700 CPU and SK Hynix BC511 HFM512GDJTNI SSD.
 Benchmarking of `order` and `gorder` was performed using [`hyperfine`](https://github.com/sharkdp/hyperfine). `do-order` and `lipyphilic` were dramatically slower, so only an approximate value obtained using GNU's `time` is reported.*

 <sup>a</sup> Note that the `do-order` script is not able to calculate order parameters for individual leaflets in the same run.
 In contrast, both `order` and `gorder` were run with this capability enabled.